Jake-R/prax/README.md

 0x41424344 1094861636 ABCD QUJDRA==
 ~~~~

-When an output format is specified, then that format will be printed without a trailing newline.
-This makes it easy to use prax as input to other programs.
+When an output format is specified, then only that format will be printed. using the `-n` flag prints the output without a trailing newline which makes it easy to use prax as input to other programs.
 ~~~~
 >> prax -r 0x41424344
 ABCD
+>> prax -re 0x41424344
+ABCD>>
 ~~~~
 Prax has a built-in parser to evaluate multiple literals according to the following rules: